helaili/vsts-octobot/ec2-install-instuctions.md

 ## Deploy
 Back to your machine
-pm2 deploy ecosystem.config.js production setup
+Edit `ecosystem.config.js` accordingly.
+This file isn't committed to git so you can put secrets in. pm2 deploy production setup pm2 deploy production